iPad Pro 12.9 (2021) review

 New iPad Pro 2021 release date and price

-Apple’s new iPad Pro 2021 will be available to buy on May 21 around the globe, and you’re able to pre-order the new tablet now, directly from Apple and a variety of other retailers.
+Apple’s new iPad Pro 2021 is now available to buy around the globe.
+You can buy it directly from Apple and a variety of other retailers after it came out on May 21, 2021.

-Whether you’ll be able to actually get your hands on one on May 21 is a different question.
-The iPad Pro 2021 has been racking up pre-orders at quite a clip, and at the time of writing this review the wait in the UK to get your new tablet was already stretching into the middle of June.
+Whether you’ll be able to actually get your hands on one on is a different question.
+A few days after the May 21 release date, we found orders directly from Apple were taking a few weeks to arrive with estimates of between June 2 and June 9 for delivery.

-You may be able to get one from a physical Apple store or from another retailer on May 21, or shortly thereafter, but it may not be easy to find.

-Apple CEO Tim Cook has confirmed that the company is expecting demand to outstrip supply – perhaps due to shortages of the new M1 chip.
+Apple CEO Tim Cook confirmed before the tablet's release that the company was expecting demand to outstrip supply.
+That's perhaps due to shortages of the new M1 chip, but Apple hasn't confirmed the exact reasoning.

 The iPad Pro 2021 12.9-inch price is high, and it’s higher than the 2020 version of the tablet.
 It starts at $1,099 / £999 / AU$1,649 for the 128GB-storage version, with the price topping out at an incredible $2,399 / £2,149 / AU$3,549 for the cellular 5G-ready model with 2TB of storage.